mittal1787/are-we-really-load-generating/new-experiments/experiment9/README.md

 In one more machine, run the workload generator.
 Run the specifications that the papers ran (try to mimic those specifications of the other papers).

 ## Setup instructions
+In the server machine, run the kubernetes installation and deploy the Social Network application.

+With the wrk2 workload generators, run the workload that was run by the experimenters themselves.
+From there, run the similar workloads on the other workload generators and verify that the results from the other workload generators match that of the wrk2 family workload generators.
+If it does not match, this will put the wrk2 family workload generators to question.